Adam Cockfield – 5th Dan

 Adam trained with Jamie and SEKU (Shotokan of England Karate Union) for 4 years until Jamie and his wife moved away to Devon.
 Prior to his departure Jamie contacted Malcolm Phipps Sensei (8th Dan) and suggested that his existing students train with SSKI (Seishinkai Shotokan Karate International).
 Adam joined SSKI in March 1996 and went on from brown belt to achieving the grade of 5th Dan in April 2013.

-Adam has been privilaged enough to train with many senior and well-respected Karateka, mainly due to the open attitude of his original Sensei, Malcolm Phipps.
+Adam has been privileged enough to train with many senior and well-respected Karateka, mainly due to the open attitude of his original Sensei, Malcolm Phipps.
 Adam has learnt a great deal from Dave Hazard Sensei, Aidan Trimble Sensei, Steve Ubl Sensei, Iain Abernethy Sensei & Vinicio Antony Sensei.
 The biggest influence on Adam’s Karate in recent years has been Simon Staples Sensei, who Adam tries to train with as often as possible. .
-Adam also recognises the contribution of his main Sensei his main sensei of over 20 years; Macolm Phipps Sensei (8th Dan).
+Adam also recognises the contribution of his main Instructor of over 20 years; Macolm Phipps Sensei (8th Dan).

 Adam has a very open mind to his training and over the past 20 years has regularly trained with instructors of different styles (Goju-Ryu/Wado-Ryu/Shito-Ryu) and exposed himself to different disciplines (Jiu-Jutsu, BJJ, Wrestling, Boxing).